 While you are encouraged to ask for reviews, there is a right and a wrong way to go about it.
 Here are some approaches you should avoid.

-Buying reviews.
 Again, this policy is in place to keep review platforms honest and accurate.

-Asking apologetically.
 Don’t be afraid to ask for reviews.
 People (as mentioned above, 67% of people) are generally willing to leave reviews.
 People like being heard, and will be extra willing to lend their voice to a company they feel has met their expectations, as a way of returning the favor.
 Plus, you are empowering them to give other consumers just like them the confidence to make an informed decision

-Forgetting to follow up: Don’t forget to respond to reviews.
+Don’t forget to respond to reviews.
 First off, this is a way of acknowledging and expressing appreciation for the customer’ taking the time to do so.
 Second, this can help you to build customer relationships and retain more of them.
 Finally, it shows the rest of the public that you are attentive to the voices of your customers.
 Responding also builds engagement and activity on your listing, which Google takes into account when ranking business listings.

 There are many ways to ask for reviews, but the most effective method and/or platform will be different for each business.
-As mentioned above, your best bet is to have a few strategies in place at once, and to experiment within particular methods to find out which one(s) work best for you!
+As mentioned above, your best bet is to have a few strategies in place at once, and to experiment with particular methods to find out which one(s) work best for you!
 Just remember these key takeaways:

 A steady stream of good-quality reviews is essential for your reputation, ranking, and ultimately even your revenue.
 So follow these tips and get a review strategy in place asap!